ochienghesbon/missing_person-backend/README.md

 This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.

+This task management app lets the Users organize their tasks appropriately.

+You can use this app in conjunction with my Task Tracking management API (https://github.com/ochienghesbon/phase-3-sinatra-react-project?organization=ochienghesbon&organization=ochienghesbon)

 ## Requirements

 - Ruby 2.7.4